Jonathan Neale: McLaren Group

 Just prior to Ron Dennis stepping down as chief executive officer, he was appointed in 2016 to chief operating officer of McLaren Group.
 The organisation encompasses McLaren Racing, McLaren Automotive, and McLaren Applied.

-The group delivers some of the most cutting-edge supercars in the world, such as the 720S and Speedtail.
-A highly successful Formula One team and innovative technology and systems from McLaren Applied.
+The group maufactures sports cars and supercars, such as the 720S and Speedtail.
+It also operates a Formula One team and innovative technology and systems from McLaren Applied.

 Neale's role as chief operating officer sees him report to the executive chairman and work alongside the chair and executive committee to lead growth strategy and the organisation development agenda for the company.

 In September 2021 it was announced that Neale would step down as chief operating officer and leave the company at some point in the year.

 Filtronic

 In November 2021 it was announced that Neale had joined Filtronic as non-executive chairman.

 Personal life

 Neale resides in Surrey, Woking, with his wife and two children.